ophub/amlogic-s9xxx-openwrt/README.md

 sudo apt-get install -y $(curl -fsSL https://tinyurl.com/ubuntu2204-make-openwrt)
 ```
 2. Clone repository to local `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-openwrt.git`
-3. In the root directory of `~/amlogic-s9xxx-openwrt`, create `openwrt-armvirt` folder, and upload the `openwrt-armvirt-64-default-rootfs.tar.gz` file to this directory.
+3. In the root directory of `~/amlogic-s9xxx-openwrt`, create `openwrt-armsr` folder, and upload the `openwrt-armsr-armv8-generic-rootfs.tar.gz` file to this directory.
 4. Enter the packaging command in the root directory of `~/amlogic-s9xxx-openwrt`, such as `sudo ./remake -b s905x3 -k 6.1.10`.
 The packaged OpenWrt firmware is placed in the `out` folder in the root directory.

 - ### Explanation of Local Packaging Parameters